Malwareman007/Deathnote/README.md

 ### Proof of Concept of CVE-2022-30190

  `A remote code execution vulnerability exists when MSDT is called using the URL protocol from a calling application such as Word.
 An attacker who successfully exploits this vulnerability can run arbitrary code with the privileges of the calling application.
-The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user’s rights,`
+The attacker can then install programs, view, change, or delete data, or create new accounts in the context allowed by the user’s rights.`

 --------------